acheng16/AdService/README.md

 ### Overview

 This is a simple RESFUL node.js service that is dockerized and compatible with jenkins multi-branch pipeline.
+It is also tested using the NPM mocha library.

+### Tech-Stack Explanation

+For such a simple application that we are creating only a POST service at a specific endpoint.
+NodeJS is the most light weight and fast framework to create the service.
+The code is sweet and concise versus different languages.
+The vast amount of NPM libraries available also makes this task very easy.
+Mocha was used because of the ease of writing test cases with it.
+Jenkins was chosen because of my experience in it as well as Target's use in the tool.
+The feature jenkins pipelining allows us to visualize build phases as well as separate branches and pull requests.
+Docker was chosen since it is a leader in open-source containerization solutions as well as the ease to share the dockerized image.

 ### Installation